World championships in sailing: World Sailing Classes – None Fleet Racing

+World Sailing Classes – Fleet Racing

 Classes that are members of World Sailing are entitled to hold World Championships if they are spread into a minimum of two continents and have certain number of nations and continents take part in two of the last three championships (the number of nations depend of the size of the equipment).

 Multiple World champions

 This is not a complete list but the following are known to have won eight or more World Championship titles.